Access Controls

 Editing or deleting an access control is a critical action that can significantly impact the security and accessibility of data across the Brinqa Platform.
 Improper changes can lead to unintended access to sensitive data or the inability for users to perform essential tasks.

-Before making any modifications, it is strongly recommended to review the changes carefully and consult with your Brinqa Account Manager or security team to ensure they align with your organization's security policies.
+Before making any modifications, it is strongly recommended to review the changes carefully and consult with your Brinqa Support team or security team to ensure they align with your organization's security policies.